Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Applications to kinetic and equilibrium samplings

-For the Fourier transformation, time values $t-t'\in[-600, 600]$ fs are used with 0.1 fs increment.
-Further details of the calculation of these correlation functions can be found in Supplementary Materials.\citep{sm}
+For the Fourier transformation, time values $ t-t' \in [-600, 600]$ fs are used with 0.1 fs increment.
+Further details of the calculation of these correlation functions can be found in Appendix section B.

-The spectral function and optical conductivity for carbyne at finite temperatures are shown in Fig. \ref{fig:6}.
-We can see that at $T=1$~K, the spectral functions from both path-integral and classical simulations show a CDW gap $\Delta \sim 27$~meV, indicating the equilibrium configuration of carbyne is in the polyyne structure.
+The computed spectral function and optical conductivity for carbyne at finite temperatures are shown in Fig. \ref{fig:8}.
+We see that at $T=1$~K, the spectral functions from both path-integral and classical simulations show a CDW gap $\Delta \sim$ $0.27$~eV, indicating the equilibrium configuration of carbyne is in the polyyne structure.
 The optical conductivity also shows an onset at $\omega = \Delta$ at this temperature.
-At $T=10$~K, the spectral function remains gapped in CMD, indicating absense of soliton.
-In contrast, PIMD shows a zero energy peak in spectral function, which suggests quantum effect promotes the generation of soliton-antisoliton pairs.
-As shown in Fig.S2 in the supplementary materials,\citep{sm} the energy barrier for generation of a soliton-antisoliton pair from the polyyne structure is $\sim 80$~meV.
+At $T=10$~K, the spectral function remains gapped in CMD, indicating absence of soliton.
+In contrast, PIMD shows a zero-energy peak in spectral function, which suggests quantum effects promotes the generation of soliton-antisoliton pairs.
+As shown in Fig.~A-1, the energy barrier for generation of a soliton-antisoliton pair from the polyyne structure is $\sim 80$~meV.
 Therefore, at low temperature $10$~K, the soliton-antisoliton pair is hardly sampled in CMD.
-However, in PIMD due to quantum dynamical effect, the creation of soliton-antisoliton pair can be observed.
+However, in PIMD due to quantum dynamical effects, the creation of soliton-antisoliton pair can be observed.